drs4554/Python-Makeup/ReadMe.txt

 REQUIREMENTS:

-DOWNLOAD THE SHAPE PREDICTOR FROM THE LINK: http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 and put it in with the rest of the files
+DOWNLOAD THE SHAPE PREDICTOR FROM THE LINK and UNZIP it: http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 and put it in with the rest of the files

 0.
-Remeber to close the image window only using key 'q' Closing it using the mouse or any other thing, wont let the image pop back up again, until 30s
+Remeber to close the image window only using key 'q' Closing it using the mouse or any other thing wont let the image pop back up again, until 30s, even if you run it again.

 1.
 For the google API to work the user needs to put in a credentials.json